upday/upday.github.io/_posts/blog/2017-09-19-about_building_trust.md

 modified:
 categories: blog
 author: srikanth_achanta
-excerpt:
+excerpt: Trust is neither given nor taken, it’s built and maintained.
 tags: [trust, company, management]
 image:
 date: 2017-09-19T00:00:55+2
 ---

 Trust is the most precious resource in any organisation.
-For modern software organisations, which depends heavily on its employees for its success, trust becomes of paramount importance.
+For modern software organisations, which depend heavily on its employees for its success, trust becomes of paramount importance.

 When trust is a topic, it’s clear that there is a deficit of it.
 It is a dangerous state to be in and it mainly affects the company in two ways.
 Increased cost of operations (by many fold) and shrinking space for creativity/innovation.
 One hurts the business in the short-to-medium term and the other hurts in the long term.